DrMemCS/drmem/README.md

 database.

 Before setting up `drmem`, you'll need to have a running instance of `redis`.
-I set up my instance on my RaspberryPi to only listen on 127.0.0.1.
+I set up an instance on my RaspberryPi to only listen on 127.0.0.1.
 If my control system grows to other RPis, `redis` can be configured to listen on the local network. `redis` is an in-memory database, so I've configured mine to periodically dump the database on